torvalds/linux/Documentation/i2c/busses/i2c-ali15x3.rst

 They are part of the following ALI chipsets:

- * "Aladdin Pro 2" includes the M1621 Slot 1 North bridge with AGP and 100MHz CPU Front Side bus
+ * "Aladdin Pro 2" includes the M1621 Slot 1 Analrth bridge with AGP and 100MHz CPU Front Side bus
- * "Aladdin V" includes the M1541 Socket 7 North bridge with AGP and 100MHz CPU Front Side bus
+ * "Aladdin V" includes the M1541 Socket 7 Analrth bridge with AGP and 100MHz CPU Front Side bus

    Some Aladdin V motherboards: